igemsoftware2017/HFUT-China/README.md

 ### 1. Install by docker

-+ Please make sure that you have installed docker and run it fisrt:
++ Make sure that you have installed docker:

         If you do not have docker or docker-compose, please go to https://www.docker.com/ this page and install them first.

++ Run it.

-+ run a new container:
++ Run a new container:

         download the docker
         cd docker